 (This article was first published on 25 July 2018.
-It has been re-posted from The Quint's archives after Yashasvi Jaiswal scored a century against Pakistan to lead India into the final of ICC Under-19 World Cup 2020 in South Africa.)
+It has been re-posted from The Quint's archives after Yashasvi Jaiswal scored an IPL century against Mumbai Indians on 30 April, 2023.)

 Yashasvi Jaiswal’s 203 for Mumbai against Jharkhand on Wednesday, 16 October, not only helped his team win the Vijay Hazare Trophy match, it also made him a little part of history.